nolanwinsman/UndergradJobHuntHandbook/docs/finances.md

 For me my outlook on finances changed a lot when I graduated college.
 It's imperitive that you aren't meek about these things and you develop financial literacy as the world will walk all over you if you don't.

+## Opportunity Cost

+One thing I want to talk about before anything else in finances is opportunity cost.
+Opportunity cost isn't just a financial term, it's everywhere.
+If you eat a sandwhich instead of drinking a smoothie, there's opportunity cost.
+If you date person X instead of person Y there's opportunity cost.
+If you go to one university compared to another, there's... well I'm sure you can guess.

+Opportunity cost is everywhere and I would recommend you start to view a lot of choices as opportunity costs as it helps differenciate a good choice from a great choice.
+One thing I see a ton in new grads/interns is their plan to pay off their tuition as fast as possible.
+Now this is a good decision and really shouldn't harm you at all, but there might just be a better choice.
+Let's say your tuition interst is 2% and you could get 10% interest from investing.
+In this scenario it makes a lot more sense to invest and pay the minimum on your tuition.
+Now this is quite the outlier example as your tuition will probably be higher and your investment returns a bit lower but you get the point.

 ## Please Don't Buy an Expensive Car

 This is a short piece of advice but just please don't buy a stupid expensive car.
 The number of peers I have that balled out on a car as soon as they landed a tech job is a lot.
 Just because you can afford something doesn't mean you should.